 Specifies the number of seconds that NETEX waits to generate a response to a transport connection message.
+(Range is 1-999; default is 30)

 SET DBGDATA

 Specifies the maximum number of data bytes to trace for any associated data block.
 To see the actual data, also set MSGLVL to "blither".